Celesca/Celesca/README.md

 # 💫 About Me:
 My name is Folk.
-I'm a second-year Computer Engineering student <br> at King Mongkut's University of Technology Thonburi (KMUTT). \
+I'm a third-year Computer Engineering student <br> at King Mongkut's University of Technology Thonburi (KMUTT). \
 I'm Beta Microsoft Learn Student Ambassador. \
 I'm passionate about community building and inspiring other students. <br> I also believe in lifelong learning, so I enjoy exploring various technologies. <br>🌍  I'm based in Bangkok<br>🖥️  See my portfolio at [this website](http://celesca.github.io/Portfolio/)<br>✉️  You can contact me at [folk.sawit@gmail.com](mailto:folk.sawit@gmail.com)<br>🧠  I'm currently studying Go.